newst4rt/Lyrify/README.md

 ### Initializing

 Lyrify uses the MPRIS D-Bus interface by default to retrieve the current playback.
 For using D-Bus there is no user configuration required.
-If you want to get in touch with playbacks from external devices, use the Spotify API and set up your API credentials from your account.
+If you want to get in touch with playbacks from external devices, you can use the Spotify API by set up your API credentials from your account.
 Here's a simple instruction how to do that:

  - *First, use this command to initialize the setup dialog.*
    ```bash